Edgar Alwin Payne: Major breakthroughs

 In 1918, Edgar and Elsie made their home and studio in Laguna Beach.
 He helped to organize the Laguna Beach Art Association and became its first president.
 They spent the next four years painting their way through the southwest, in places like Canadian Rockies in British Columbia and Alberta, Canada, and then exhibiting in the Los Angeles area.
 Sometimes their trips would involve hiking into the backcountry, looking for undisturbed places of raw and rare beauty to paint, sometimes for weeks.
 Edgar exhibited extensively in California, including such important venues as the California Art Club (1918–1921), California State Fair (gold medal 1918; silver medal in 1919), Cannell & Chaffin Galleries (1920), and Stendahl Galleries (1921–1922).
 The Paynes spent part of the summer of 1921 at the California art colony of Carmel-by-the-Sea where Edgar exhibited his work at the Fifteenth Annual Exhibition of the local Arts and Crafts Club.
-After finding success during this period, the trio took a two-year "painting tour" of Europe, 1922–1924.
-Painting in Brittany, Paris, Provence, Switzerland, and Venice.
+After finding success during this period, the trio took a two-year painting tour of Europe from 1922 to 1924, painting in Brittany, Paris, Provence, Switzerland, and Venice.
 His favorite place in Europe was the Alps, where he painted the Great White Peak of Mont Blanc, which the Paris Salon gave "an honorable mention" in spring 1923.

 "The Great White Peak" is reputed to be in the collection of Newport Harbor High School in Newport Beach, California.
 This painting, and others, formed a collection of annual acquisitions at an art show sponsored to acquaint high school students with styles of painting and art.
 The collection was forgotten and distributed to various offices (and closets) in the school district.
 Its existence was rediscovered by school librarian John McGinnis who tracked down and restored all 56 of the missing paintings.
 The collection is now known as "The Ruth Stoever Fleming Collection".

 Upon returning the U.S. in the fall of 1924, the Paynes first stayed in Chicago, then went back to Laguna Beach, and then to New York City in 1926.
 Always on the go, they painted in Arizona, California, the California Sierras, Connecticut, New Mexico, New York, and Utah.
 They spent summers crossing the country, painting as they went.
 They returned to Europe to paint the harbors of Brittany, and Chioggia, in 1928.
 The following summer they painted Lake Louise, Alberta.